 Students whose vision indicates impairment or blindness are listed for secondary examinations.

-Partner hospital staff (optometrists and refraction nurses) conducts free visual acuity and refraction exams with students identified for follow-up.
+Partner hospital staff (optometrists and refraction nurses) conduct free visual acuity and refraction exams with students identified for follow-up.

 Children requiring glasses receive free prescription eyewear.